 Climate change is already affecting New Zealand.

-Our towns, our farms, and our unique ecosystems will all face significant climate impacts unless we make the change to a 100% renewable energy future.
+Our towns, our farms, and our unique ecosystems will all face significant climate impacts.

 The effects that have already been measured by the National Institute of Water and Atmospheric Research (NIWA) include: